SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Optional Protocol Requirements
 ------------------------------

+..
+TODO: split this section into several subsections as per [Contributor 7746]'s feedback, and cover the missing alternative approaches that he mentioned.

 Protocols can define :newTerm:`optional requirements`, which do not have to be implemented by types that conform to the protocol.
 Optional requirements are prefixed by the ``@optional`` keyword